bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 I wanted it to be less than the default 4096 token window for the ChatGPT-3.5 endpoint.

-All of this was done as a preprocessing step because (as we will see later) the Langchain JavaScript library doesn't (at the time of writing to my knowledge) have the specific splitter + OpenAI tokenizer.
+All of this was done as a pre-processing step because (as we will see later) the LangChain JavaScript library doesn't (at the time of writing to my knowledge) have the specific splitter + OpenAI tokenizer.
 So splitting the text into the appropriate chunks first allowed me to not have to worry about doing much manipulation in JavaScript.
 The resulting output was a JSON file